tj-sullivan/dissertation/analyses_basic.md

 library(tidybayes)
 ```

-Load the dataframe that we’ll use for these analyses (created from
-data_clean_prep file).
-Note that the rest of the code in this document
-utilizes this dataframe, so this is where it can be edited to re-run
-descriptives for the full (n = 84 couples) vs maximum analytic sample (n
-= 82 couples).
+Load the dataframe that we'll use for these analyses (created from data_clean_prep file).
+Note that the rest of the code in this document utilizes this dataframe, so this is where it can be edited to re-run descriptives for the full (n = 84 couples) vs maximum analytic sample (n = 82 couples).

 ``` r
 data <- readRDS("data/CCS_data_cleaned.rds")